 Moleskine Sketchbook inky Map Drawing of Venice

 Moleskine Sketchbook inky Map Drawing of Venice, On my trip to Venice, I set out to explore one of the most romantic cities in the world.
-Known for its art, architecture and culture, it has been referred to as the ‘most beautiful city built by man’ – so, of course, I had to see it for myself.
+Known for its art, architecture, and culture, it has been referred to as the ‘most beautiful city built by man’ – so, of course, I had to see it for myself.

 During my day in Venice, I visited five locations:

 - Santa Maria Della Salute: Completed in 1681, is a stunning piece of architecture.
-It features a unique octagonal shape and the dome of the church is a major feature of the Venetian skyline – inspiring painters like Canaletto, Francesco Gaurdi and John Singer Sargent.
+It features a unique octagonal shape and the dome of the church is a major feature of the Venetian skyline – inspiring painters like Canaletto, Francesco Guardi, and John Singer Sargent.

 - Basilica De San Marco: The best-known church in Venice, St. Mark’s Basilica is one of the most prominent examples of Italo-Byzantine architecture.
 Its gold mosaics give the cathedral its opulent look, earning it the nickname Chiesa d’Oro (Church of Gold).

-- Rialto Bridge: The Rialto Bridge is one of four bridges that spans the Grand Canal.
+- Rialto Bridge: The Rialto Bridge is one of four bridges that span the Grand Canal.
 Lined with shops, the bridge provides stunning views of the city and has become an architectural icon in Venice.